Last Updated on February 8, 2024 by Carrie Stephens

 We’ll examine how, when, and perhaps most importantly, why parrots learn to talk.

 This requires an awareness of parrots’ evolutionary biology and an appreciation that in their natural, wild state, many parrots live in biodiverse rainforests bursting with fascinating sounds.

 From calling monkeys to chirruping insects to the rustling of the leaves, parrots rarely experience silence.
-Nor are they alone, instead living as part of a complex social group (flock).
+They’re not alone because they’re part of a complex social group (flock).

 Social relationships are of fundamental importance to parrots, and many experts agree that keeping a single parrot can cause severe loneliness, psychological problems, and stereotypies.

-In the wild, parrots learn to imitate each other and develop context-specific calls to communicate.
+Parrots learn to imitate each other in the wild and develop context-specific calls.
 This even extends to the development of local dialects between different bird species.

 Imitative vocal learning is a way to prove oneself to be a worthy mate, as the ability to mimic indicates good hearing, adept learning capacity, a healthy memory, and precise muscle control.